Interfacing with sql databases with Qt5

 pretend boolean variable.
 In this case, we check at the same time whether we are trying to write data under the

-0 in the latter.
+0 to the corresponding index, depending on what value was passed to the function.
 In all other situations we simply refer to the default implementation of the

 After re-implementing the